plone/training/ttw/ttw-advanced.rst

 ..
 Warning::

     At the moment you need to "Build CSS" from the main file, the one declared in the manifest (in this case :file:`less/barceloneta.plone.less`).

-So, whatever Less file you edit, go back to the main one to compile.
+    Whatever Less file you edit, go back to the main one to compile.
 This behavior will be improved but for now, just remember this simple rule ;)